lpapailiou/chess/README.md

 Depending on the rule and difficulty settings, the behavior of the AI opponent will change accordingly.
 Example: On the highest difficulty setting we have a recursion depth of 4, while on the lowest difficulty setting we have a no recursion at all.

-As the recursion depth has a hughe impact on the speed of the caluclations (which increases exponentially), the maximum depth of 4 seemed a suitable compromise to get a more-or-less smart opponent, without having to wait 100 years for the next move.
+As the recursion depth has a huge impact on the speed of the caluclations (which increases exponentially), the maximum depth of 4 seemed a suitable compromise to get a more-or-less smart opponent, without having to wait 100 years for the next move.

 #### Chess notations
 During the game, the moves are logged to the console and can be exported as html file.
-Here, the <b>long algebraic notation (LAN)</b> is used.
+Here, the <b>long algebraic notation (LAN)</b> is used.<br>
+Example for LAN:

+     e2-e4

 For importing and exporting games, the <b>FEN</b> and <b>PGN</b> notations are used.
 These notations are widely used for chess games.<br>
 The FEN notation is a very compact one-line-code for a current board situation.
 It is useful if a board state should be quickly copied to be recreated later and/or in another chess program.<br>
+Example for FEN:

+    rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

 The PGN notation is more complex.
 It contains metadata about the game (players, location, round, etc.) and the complete list of moves.
-This means, a whole game can be recreated step by step, which is useful if you want to do analyzes.
+This means, a whole game can be recreated step by step, which is useful if you want to do analyzes.<br>
+Example for PGN:

+    [Event "Casual waste of time"]
+    [Site "Your cave, SWITZERLAND"]
+    [Date "2019.12.08"]
+    [Round "2"]
+    [White "Thought, Deep"]
+    [Black "Blue, Deep"]
+    [Result "0:1"]

+    1. f4 d5 2.
+Nc3 d4 3.
+Nb5 a6 4.
+Na3 Bg4 5. h3 Bh5 6. d3 Nd7
+    7. Bd2 e6 8.
+Nc4 Qh4+ 9. g3 Qxg3# 0:1

 #### Editing a game
 I really hated to implement this feature, as in a real chess game, steps should not be undone.
 Still, it's cool for whait-what-happened-moments or analyzing already played games.